 Dead space is the space behind a subject that is not considered distracting to the eye.
 Use it to highlight the main subject.
 I often photograph people in front of a simple wall of bricks, putting the subject in the bottom right corner and capturing the whole wall for effect.
 Try it for yourself.

 3. Pre-shooting setup

 Most settings for your iPhone camera can be found here: Settings > Camera

 Turn off Live Photo.
-I’m using an iPhone 6 myself, but later iPhones use Live Photo, which is a feature that records a movie before and after your still photo and then let you choose the exact moment you want to use.
+I’m using an iPhone 7 myself, which has Live Photo, and later iPhones use Live Photo, which is a feature that records a movie before and after your still photo and then let you choose the exact moment you want to use.
+I find it distracting.